tvcstseng/access-gateway/README.md

 * Resources require session and appropriate access level to be requested

 #### Violations
-If no appropriate session and csrf token is found access violation (403) or csrf violation (400) are thrown
+If no appropriate session and csrf token is found access violation (403) or csrf violation (400) is thrown

 #### Basic CSRF protection